saurabh-das7/net-worth-tracker/docs/01_problem_statement.md

 - **Stale prices silently corrupt the picture.** Manually-checkpointed holdings (ELSS funds, unlisted stock) drift out of date with no warning, so the dashboard can look accurate while quietly being wrong.
+- **Nothing updates itself.** Every value in every spreadsheet is only as current as the last time I sat down and typed it in — there's no daily trend, just a series of manual snapshots taken whenever I remember to.
+- **No single-currency truth.** Holdings span INR and USD; without a tracked daily FX rate, "what am I actually worth" requires a manual conversion I mostly skip, so I usually only look at the two currencies separately rather than one true number.
+- **Realized gains are invisible.** Spreadsheets show current unrealized value, but the actual booked profit/loss from assets already sold — by year, by asset class — isn't tracked anywhere, so I can't see whether past exits were good decisions in hindsight.

 ## Why now